MicrosoftLearning/mslearn-sql-dev/Instructions/Labs/05-configure-managed-identity.md

 ## Grant access to Azure SQL database

-1. Connect to the Azure SQL database using Azure Data Studio.
-Select **Microsoft Entra ID - Universal with MFA support** and provide your user name.
+1. Connect to the Azure SQL database again using SSMS.
+Select **Microsoft Entra MFA** and provide your user name.
 1. Select your database, and then open a new query editor.
 1. Execute the following SQL commands to create a user for the managed identity and assign the necessary permissions.
 Edit the script by providing your Web App name.